 According to its company profile on the BBB site, BadCreditLoans has failed to respond to 4 out of 5 complaints.
 While this lack of customer interaction might not carry over to the company's business practices, it could be an area of concern to keep in mind.

-How to Apply for a BadCreditLoans.com Personal Loan
+How to Submit a Loan Request for a BadCreditLoans.com Personal Loan

-Applying for a loan through BadCreditLoans is a straightforward process.
-You can submit your application for loan offers in four steps.
+Submitting a request for a loan through BadCreditLoans is a straightforward process.
+You can submit your request for a loan offer in four steps.

 Step 1: Complete the Loan Offer Request Form - You can find the loan offer request form on the BadCreditLoans.com main page.
 Fill out your zip code, birth year, and the last four digits of your Social Security number, then click "get started."

-Step 2: Complete the Loan Offer Request Application - This will take you to a loan offer request application, which will ask you basic questions about your creditworthiness, as well as how much you want to borrow and how you intend to use the funds.
+Step 2: Complete the Loan Offer Request Form - This will take you to a loan offer request form, which will ask you basic questions about your creditworthiness, as well as how much you want to borrow and how you intend to use the funds.

-Step 3: Submit the Loan Offer Request Application - When you've filled it out, submit your loan offer request application online.
+Step 3: Submit the Loan Offer Request Form - When you've filled it out, submit your loan offer request form online.

-Step 4: Receive Loan Offers and Review Them - If you receive loan offers, review them carefully and make sure you understand all the terms and conditions, including the interest rate, fees, and repayment period.
+Step 4: Receive a Loan Offer and Review It - If you receive a loan offer, review it carefully and make sure you understand all the terms and conditions, including the interest rate, fees, and repayment period.
 If you decide to pursue a loan offer, the third party lender that made the offer may require additional information before it can finalize your loan.